 Success hasn’t always been easy for the company.
 They have had to overcome their fair share of challenges to get to where they are today.
 “My dad's sudden death was a challenge both personally and in the business,” says Jacketta.
 “I do think my daily involvement in the business helped me through the grieving process.”

 “A couple of years ago we had a computer crash and lost all of our information during the busiest part of the year,” Jacketta says.
 “That was the only time I felt like we were on the verge of going out of business.
 Since then we have set up and regularly check our back up procedures.”

-Additionally, the company is undergoing a marketing plan review to help with growth.
+Additionally, the company is undergoing an extensive marketing plan review to help with growth.
 “I did what I think a lot of business owners do with marketing.
 I thought that I knew as well as anybody how to market my business, but that may or may not be true,” says Jacketta.
 “What I did figure out is that it can be cost effective to hire somebody to write the blogs and posts and handle the website.
 The time either I or my admin spend figuring out what to say and getting it posted, is time taken away from what we do best.
 For a couple of hundred bucks a month somebody who writes all the time can get something out together with just a little bit of information from me about our business and customers.”

-She says they are hoping to grow the parking lot maintenance portion and may also expand their service area.
-Jacketta’s website was redone with a focus on helping the company show up organically in an online search.
+They are hoping to grow the parking lot portion of the company and may also expand their service area.
+A year ago, Jacketta’s website was also redone with a focus on helping the company show up organically on the first page of an online search.
 The company is also associated with 1-800-SWEEPER which shows up as a paid ad in a search.
 That gives them two opportunities to reach customers online.

 “I always love going to NPE,” says Jacketta.
 “I feel like I got my PHD in the sweeping business by attending NPE.
-The seminars are educational and other contractors are willing to share what's worked for them in businesses and what hasn’t.”
+The seminars are always educational and other contractors are always willing to share what has worked for them in their businesses and what hasn't.”